InternetMaximalism/intmax2-client-sdk/server-sdk/README.md

 const { balances } = await intMaxClient.fetchTokenBalances();
 ```

+The `fetchTokenBalances` function retrieves user data and simultaneously synchronizes token balances.
+Once the synchronization is complete, the execution time will be shorter for subsequent calls. **Normally, if balance synchronization is not required, it completes in approximately 3 to 6 seconds.**

 ### Retrieve INTMAX Account Address & Private Key

 This example retrieves the address and private key of the generated INTMAX account.